-Q. I almost caught headache trying to compile all the things you do.
+I almost caught a headache trying to compile all the things you do.
 Is there a connection between all of them?
 What is the denominator driving force?

-The main aim of all I do is to add value to the society even while building capacity and competence.
-The media is more like life itself, if you don’t love or work in the media you’ll definitely be left out in this century.
-My driving force is my intense passion to see a better generation of young people who would understand their worth and make their contribution towards nation building irrespective of their age, socioeconomic status, religion or ethnicity.
+The main aim of all I do is to add value to society even while building capacity and competence.
+The media is more like life itself, if you don’t live or work in the media you’ll definitely be left out in this century.
+My driving force is my intense passion to see a better generation of young people who would understand their worth and make their contribution towards nation-building irrespective of their age, socioeconomic status, religion or ethnicity.

 The millennium fellowship is a program organised by the Millennium Campus Network and the United Nations Academic Impact with the target of training undergraduate leaders in different areas as it relates to social impact activities.
 It feels so great to be a millennium fellow, the fellowship has given me the opportunity to learn a lot about leadership, inclusion, empathy and humility which are some of the core values of the Millennium Fellowship.
 I have learnt how to execute a social impact project and I have also had the privilege of sharing my work with so many global figures.
 As a millennium fellow, I am trained to become a global leader contributing my quota of solutions to global challenges through the implementation of social impact activities inspired by the sustainable development goals of the United Nations.

 Office of the citizen is a Citizen Orientation Radio Program aimed at equipping citizens with the right knowledge about their roles in governance and empowering them with insights on how to hold their elected leaders accountable.
-The programme is also aimed at helping citizens participate actively in the affairs of governance and also helping them know the aftermath of not participating in electoral, budgetary and policy making processes amongst other citizen-based issues as the unfold.
-You can join us on the programme every Friday from 9am – 10am on KT103.9fm Jos and don’t forget to always make your contribution as a citizen of the federal republic.
+The programme is also aimed at helping citizens participate actively in the affairs of governance and also helping them know the aftermath of not participating in electoral, budgetary and policy-making processes amongst other citizen-based issues as they unfold.
+You can join us on the programme every Friday from 9 am – 10 am on KT103.9fm Jos and don’t forget to always make your contribution as a citizen of the federal republic.

 Yeah, Block Malaria Project (BMP) is a national malaria intervention initiative, this community and public health development project is geared towards enhancing the level of sensitization on malaria which is one of the most endemic diseases affecting Sub-Saharan Africa, this time with the 36 states of Nigeria in focus.
 What we do basically is to employ the preventive approach towards the control and eradication of the vector transmitting malaria.
 The project targets low-income communities where sanitation is a big issue and malaria cases are high.
 This is achieved through our social behavioural change communication concepts.

-Each year, Block Malaria Project adopt a beneficiary low income community using a competitive selection process.
+Each year, Block Malaria Project adopt a beneficiary low-income community using a competitive selection process.
 In 2018, it was Angwan Rukuba community in Jos north LGA of Plateau state.
-In 2019, it was Jenta Mangoro community still in Plateau state.
-By the year 2020 we are extending the project to Borno state, Ebonyi state and subsequently to other States across the federation.
+In 2019, it was the Jenta Mangoro community still in Plateau state.
+By the year 2020, we are extending the project to Borno state, Ebonyi state and subsequently to other States across the federation.

-Q. What roles can private individuals, NGO’s and the Government play to curb this health challenges?
+What roles can private individuals, NGO’s and the Government play to curb these health challenges?

 The government already know what to do – health is wealth.
-The fact that we cannot afford to fly to London for medical check up as “ordinary citizens” does not make us lesser Nigerians.
-Government must increase the budget for health care and pay attention towards developing the health sector in Nigeria.
-If we have the best of health care in Nigeria, I believe we’ll save plenty money from flight tickets alone.
-Well NGO’s have tried, let’s not over stretch it!
+The fact that we cannot afford to fly to London for medical check-up as “ordinary citizens” does not make us lesser Nigerians.
+Government must increase the budget for health care and pay attention to developing the health sector in Nigeria.
+If we have the best health care in Nigeria, I believe we’ll save plenty of money from flight tickets alone.
+Well NGO’s have tried, let’s not overstretch it!
 If not for them a whole lot more damages would have been done especially in the rural communities.
 As for we the members of the society, I have always said that we the citizens are the major cause of our misfortunes; until we learn to elect the right people to power our challenges will continue!
-The health of your neighbour is your responsibility, stand up keep your environment clean and adopt a healthy lifestyle.
+The health of your neighbour is your responsibility, stand up, keep your environment clean and adopt a healthy lifestyle.